Justin Fletcher: BBC and CBeebies

 In 1999, Fletcher first began working with the BBC as he voiced the characters of Jake and Doodles in Tweenies, up until the final episode of the series in 2002.
 He was one of the presenters of the programme Tikkabilla, out of which was spun Higgledy House, a slapstick comedy for children with Sarah-Jane Honeywell, which progressed to the very popular Mr. Tumble.
 Fletcher has also voiced the characters, Sleeping Bear and Growling Tiger in CBeebies' Boo!, Miguel in Finley the Fire Engine, and additional voices in ToddWorld, Shaun the Sheep, and Timmy Time.
-In 2006, Fletcher became a presenter on CBeebies but left in 2007.

 Fletcher developed Something Special through his own production company, and he presents it while signing in Makaton.

 In November 2008, CBeebies aired three different pilots made by Fletcher, with the possibility of one of them becoming a full-time series.
 They were called Humphrey the Painter, Gigglebiz, and Captain Adorable.
 In January 2009, an announcement by CBeebies was made that Gigglebiz would become the regular show, starting in September 2009, with the Humphrey and Captain Adorable characters being included, which was now a series of character-based comedy sketches linked by jokes told by children.

 Fletcher is a relief continuity presenter for CBeebies' presentation links and regularly performed on the CBeebies radio station on BBC Radio 7 until its change to BBC Radio 4 Extra in 2011.

 Fletcher also appears as himself, along with a range of animated characters, in the Bee Bright series of educational DVDs.

 Fletcher also occasionally appears in a show called The Hollies School.